dmcxblue/AzureRedirector/README.md

 # AzureRedirector
 A C# project that builds a web application which redirects all HTTPS traffic.

-## AzureWebsites
+## Why?

+While working on Azure Redirectors I've noticed that they all require multiple steps and was a tedious manual task.
-I noticed that building an Azure Redirector requires multiple steps.
-I found out that some projects utilized an outdated .NET package version 3.1, added some small updates and now this one uses version 9.0.
+I also found that some projects that made this automated utilized an outdated .NET core package version 3.1, added some small updates and now this one uses version 9.0.

 ### Build
 Building the C# DLL is as simple as loading it into your Visual Studio, changing the IP located in the `ReverseProxy.cs` file, and then compiling.